kamranrahman/EthereumAnalyzerProject/README.md

 # EthereumAnalyzerProject

-I am a non-developer with no development experience, so I will be using this project as a way to teach myself basic programming in Python.

 The purpose of this project is to create an open-source framework for analyzing data from the Ethereum blockchain.
 The code will be imperfect, so if anyone has improvements, please share.
+As a non-developer, I am teaching myself Python in the process, and my colleague is taking the data results and running it through a Neo4j graph algorithm.

 Right now, the only thing I have working is a data collector that collects transaction data from the Ethereum blockchain, and writes (and appends) to an existing csv file.